 Geographical research on migration is far-reaching, covering both historical past and the present (King et al. 2010).
 Once considered a peripheral subject in social sciences, the study of migration is increasingly deemed central.
 Paradoxically, given the changes in personal and social mobility associated with globalization, it is ever harder to distinguish migration from the greater register of flows (King 2002); are backpackers migrants?
 There is a clear trend towards studying migrants, their experiences, biographies, families, emotions, etc., as contrasted with the demographic fact of migration.
 Migration is generally a selective process, by age, skill, gender, race, class, and health, and it may also be implicated with critical lifecourse events.
 Recent research foci have included the impact of climate change, the migration-development nexus, children’s migration, international student migration, and the heightened security and surveillance directed at moving bodies of all kinds.
 See also immigration; iom.

 To find books about Human Migration, use the subject heading human beings migration.
 For Involuntary migration use forced migration in the online catalog.
 For International Migration, use the subject heading emigration and immigration.
 Many books about Human Migration are shelved in the call number range JV 6001 through JV 9480 located on the 4th floor of Berry Library.
 However, many others are scattered throughout the collections.
 Check the online catalog for specific subtopics.

 Articles and other writings about Migration can be found in many publications.
 Our collection includes several journals which look at Migration.
-To find them, do the following subject search in the online catalog : "emigration and immigration periodicals."
-However, to see how many more titles there are, you can search in Worldcat.
-Use a subject search with the terms "emigration and immigration" and "periodicals."
 Below is a short list of some of the journal titles we have in our Library's collections.
 You can find articles using the search box at the top of the page.